 3) Submit 5 – 10 examples of work in at least 2 different art forms.
 Please refer to guidelines in the other departments for help with this.
 This work should reflect your chosen pathway as much as possible.
 No matter what, you should always submit your best work.
 All work must be original.
 (See specific guidelines for Fashion Design.)

 For Fashion Design your examples of art work must include:

 - Creative personal artwork in any art form, although Visual Art is preferred.

 - At least one original design.
 This could be a garment you have made or something you have designed that someone else made for you.
 Examples could include street wear and/or any design of yours that has ever been on stage: costuming, fashion, school mascot, something for an event, etc.

-For specific questions regarding the InterArts/Fashion Design Admission Process, please contact:
+For Specific questions regarding the InterArts/Fashion Design admission process contact:

 Kelly Wills at 951.659.2171 x2341 or firstname.lastname@example.org